Key takeaways

 Core definition

 A revenue recognition dashboard is a connected set of reports and models that converts contracts and invoices into Ind AS 115 compliant schedules.
-It separates billed from recognised revenue by period, customer, contract, and performance obligation, tracks deferred revenue, contract assets and liabilities, and backlog in real time.

 How it differs from sales and billing dashboards

-Sales dashboards focus on invoice values and collections, revenue recognition dashboards focus on the timing of recognition under the standard.
 They show recognised versus billed with reconciliations, waterfalls, and milestone progress.
-The difference is fundamental, sales answers billed, revenue recognition answers what can be recognised.
+The difference is fundamental: sales answers "what was billed," revenue recognition answers "what can be recognised."

 Ind AS 115 logic built in